Course Outline

 1

-Demonstrate an understanding of trade theory
+Demonstrate an understanding and application of trade theory

 1